-Explanatory notes - 2021 Annual Information Statement data
+Explanatory notes - 2022 Annual Information Statement data

-These explanatory notes explain the data collected by the ACNC through the 2021 Annual Information Statement, and the 'data outputs' that you can expect for each field.
+These explanatory notes explain the data collected by the Australian Charities and Not-for-profits Commission (ACNC) through the 2022 Annual Information Statement, and the 'data outputs' that you can expect for each field.

-This document was released in June 2023.
+This document was released in May 2024.